Dejan Djokić (historian)

 Dejan Djokić is a Professor of History at the National University of Ireland, Maynooth and Fellow at the Chair of Southeast European History at Humboldt University of Berlin.
-Djokić specialises in modern history of the Balkans, in particular the political, social and cultural history of former Yugoslavia and the rise and development of national ideologies in nineteenth-century Europe and Cold War history.
+Djokić specialises in the modern history of the Balkans, in particular the political, social and cultural history of former Yugoslavia and the rise and development of national ideologies in nineteenth-century Europe and Cold War history.

 Djokić received his Ph.D. from UCL School of Slavonic and East European Studies and completed his postdoctoral specialisation at the Harriman Institute of New York's Columbia University, before becoming Professor of Modern and Contemporary History at Goldsmiths, University of London and Guest Professor in South-East European History at Humboldt University.

 He is the founding Director of the Centre for the Study of the Balkans at Goldsmiths, co-founder of Rethinking Modern Europe at the Institute of Historical Research, University of London and a Fellow of the Royal Historical Society.
-In 2017, he signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.